MWein/CSC-478-Project-API/documentation.md

 **Protocol**: POST

 **Description**: Password recovery method.
 Changes the password of a given user.
-Note: This should only be used if /login using the security answer is unsuccessful.
+<br />*Note*: This should only be used if /login using the security answer is unsuccessful.
-Note: This is a method for a user with admin permissions to change the password of another user.
+<br />*Note*: This is a method for a user with admin permissions to change the password of another user.
 This is not for a user to set their own password. /setPassword is used for that.

 **Permissions**: Admin